-The Oradell Public School District affords all students supervised access to technology resources, including the Internet, to advance and promote the learning process.
-Educational technology is infused into the District curriculum to maximize student achievement of the New Jersey Core Curriculum Content Standards.
+The Oradell Public School District affords all students supervised access to technology resources to advance and promote the learning process.
+Educational technology is infused into the District curriculum to maximize student achievement.

 Proper student etiquette is the responsibility of each and every student where the use of technology resources is concerned.
 It is important to note that the use of such resources is a privilege, not a right.
 Students are to use technology resources only in productive ways in order to promote the learning process as supervised by the classroom teacher.
 In addition, students should never post/share personal information about themselves on the Internet (i.e. names, addresses, telephone numbers, or personal photographs) or send harassing messages using electronic mail.
 Furthermore, students shall not attempt to gain unauthorized access to the District system or to any other computer system through the District system, nor shall they go beyond their authorized access.
 This includes attempting to log in through another individual's account or accessing another's files.
 Students shall not deliberately attempt to disrupt the District's computer system performance or destroy data by spreading computer viruses that can damage computer systems, firewalls, servers or network systems.